team-diana/T0R0-DrivingStation/README.md

 # t0r0-gui-cameras
-A GUI to display cameras from T0-R0 rover
+A GUI to display cameras from T0-R0 rover.